arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 That you need to set up some message bus and think about event serialization.
 But big chances are things are easier than you expect them to be.

-You can start small and simple and change to more complex solutions later, when the need appears.
-And chances are you already have all the components needed for it, but you never thought of them in such a way.
+You can start small and straightforward and later change to more complex solutions when the need appears.
+And chances are you already have all the components required for it, but you never thought of them in such a way.

 Do you use Rails 5 Active Job, or resque or sidekiq or delayed job or any similar tooling, for scheduling background jobs?
 Good, you can use them as message bus for asynchronous communication between two parts of your application.
 With [`#retry_job`](http://api.rubyonrails.org/v5.0.0.0.1/classes/ActiveJob/Enqueuing.html#method-i-retry_job)
-you can even think of it as _at least 1 delivery_ in case of failures.
+you can even think of it as _at least one delivery_ in case of failures.

 So the parts of your application (sub-systems, bounded-contexts) don't need at the beginning to be deployed as separate applications (microservices).
 They don't need a separate message bus such as RabbitMQ or Apache Kafka.
-At the very beginning all you need is a code which assumes asynchronous communication (and also embraces eventuall consistency) and uses the tools that you have at your disposal.
+At the start, all you need is a code which assumes asynchronous communication (and also embraces eventual consistency) and uses the tools that you have at your disposal.

-Also, you don't any fancy serializer at the beginning such as message pack or protobuf.
+Also, you don't need any fancy serializer at the beginning such as message pack or protobuf.
 YAML or JSON can be sufficient when you keep communicating asynchronously within the same codebase (just different part of it).